mitre/seal_lib/README.md

 ### Offline Installation

-If you need to install a rust project that uses this repo as a dependency, but you're offline or don't have MITRE gitlab access, you can tell Cargo to use a local copy of seal_lib using the following steps:
+If you need to install a Rust project that uses this repo as a dependency, but you're offline or don't have MITRE gitlab access, you can tell Cargo to use a local copy of seal_lib using the following steps:
 1. Clone a local copy of this repository to your offline machine
 1. Add this snippet to the `Cargo.toml`, replacing seal_lib_path with the relative path to the local copy.